jsternin/TidyDataSet/README.md

 if this slice is not na - add row with : activity_label, subject,feature name and average as row to data frame - tidy set
-- save table in working directory under name - tidyset.txt
+- save table in working directory under name - tidyset.txt 5.2 Create codebook with the description of each variable
 - create code book describing variables in tidy set